Siobhain McDonagh

-Early life
+Early life and career

-McDonagh's father was a builder and her mother a nurse who moved to the area in 1958, she was educated at the Holy Cross School, New Malden and later studied Politics at the University of Essex.
+Siobhain McDonagh was born on 20 February 1960 in Colliers Wood.
+Her father was a builder and her mother a nurse who moved to the area in 1958.
+She went to Holy Cross School, New Malden and later studied Politics at the University of Essex.

-She was a clerical officer for the DHSS between 1981 and 1983, a receptionist at the Wandsworth Homeless Persons Unit from 1984 to 1986, and a housing adviser from 1986 to 1988.
+After graduating, McDonagh was a clerical officer for the DHSS between 1981 and 1983, a receptionist at the Wandsworth Homeless Persons Unit from 1984 to 1986, and a housing adviser from 1986 to 1988.
 Prior to being elected to Parliament she worked as a Development Manager for Battersea Churches Housing Trust from 1988 to 1997.
 She also served as a councillor on London Borough of Merton for Colliers Wood ward between 1982 and 1998, chairing the Housing Committee between 1990 and 1995, being instrumental in the rebuilding of Phipps Bridge Estate.

 Parliamentary career

-McDonagh was first elected in the 1997 election for Labour, having been selected through an all-women shortlist, defeating the Conservative incumbent, Dame Angela Rumbold, to whom she had lost in the 1987 and 1992 General Elections, on a swing of 11.6% of the votes, similar to the national average.
+At the 1997 general election, McDonagh was elected to Parliament as MP for Mitcham and Morden with 58.4% of the vote and a majority of 13,741.